adaltas/cs-bigdata-2021-spring/modules/02.hadoop-core-hdfs-yarn/lab.md

       admin_server = ipa1.au.adaltas.cloud:749
       default_domain = au.adaltas.cloud
      }

     [domain_realm]
      .au.adaltas.cloud = AU.ADALTAS.CLOUD
      au.adaltas.cloud = AU.ADALTAS.CLOUD
      ipa1.au.adaltas.cloud = AU.ADALTAS.CLOUD
     ```

-  - After that you can get a Kerberos ticket using `kinit $USER`
+  - After that you can get a Kerberos ticket using `kinit $USER` (same user name that the one used to connect with SSH)
   - Check your ticket with `klist`
   - Add the following properties in your Firefox `about:config` page:
     ```ini